google/closure-compiler-npm/packages/google-closure-compiler/README.md

 You may also post in the
 [Closure Compiler Discuss Google Group](https://groups.google.com/forum/#!forum/closure-compiler-discuss).

-*Please don't cross post to both Stackoverflow and Closure Compiler Discuss.*
+*Please don't cross post to both Stack Overflow and Closure Compiler Discuss.*

 The compiler is distributed as a Java jar or as Mac OS, Linux and Windows native binaries.